 Secondary Market in 2015

-Spartoo is a European online retailer headquartered in Grenoble, France, specializing in the sale of footwear and fashion items for men, women, and children.
-Founded in 2006, the company offers a diverse range of products, including trainers, boots, sandals, and various styles of shoes, alongside ready-to-wear clothing and leather goods.
-Spartoo operates an e-commerce platform that features not only footwear but also a variety of fashion items such as jeans, trousers, coats, and t-shirts.
-The company serves customers across several countries, including Germany, England, Italy, Spain, as well as the UK regions of England, Wales, Scotland, and Northern Ireland.
+Spartoo is a European online retailer based in Grenoble, France, specializing in the sale of footwear and fashion items.
+Founded in 2006, the company offers an extensive range of products, including shoes for men, women, and children, such as trainers, boots, sandals, and various styles of footwear.
+In addition to shoes, Spartoo also sells ready-to-wear apparel, leather goods, and related accessories, providing a comprehensive shopping experience for its customers.
+The company's e-commerce platform serves markets in several countries, including Germany, England, Italy, and Spain, as well as the United Kingdom and its offshore islands.

 Ercom